ccustodio99/iLCCD/docs/user_manual.md

 1. **Tickets** – Report issues or service needs.
 Fill in the category, subject, description, and optional due date.
 Attach files if necessary.
 Ticket subjects display as `[Category] - [Issue Summary] - Ticket ID`.
 2. **Job Orders** – Request repairs or installations.
 First pick a **Type**, then choose a **Sub Type** from the list that appears.
 Provide job details and upload supporting documents.
 3. **Requisitions** – Request supplies or equipment from Inventory.
 Enter item names, quantities, and justification.
-4. **Purchase Orders** – Finance staff convert approved requisitions into purchase orders for out‑of‑stock items.
+4. **Purchase Orders** – Finance staff create purchase orders when requisitioned items are out of stock, low in stock, or when new items need to be purchased.
+Items can be selected from inventory or entered manually and then routed through approval.

 Each module has status indicators so you can track approvals and fulfillment.
 See the individual module guides for full details.